 Wedding Tips from the Orange Wedding Consortium, an affiliate of the Orange Chamber of Commerce.

-This week's tips are brought to you by Cat & Alissa of Chez Lollipop, helping couples find their wedding treats.
+This week's tips are brought to you by Michele Kelly., of RSVP Studios, helping couples find their perfect invitation!

 click here to register (info will be forthcoming)